Search

 Students on Academic Probation

 Students on academic probation may register for no more than 16 credits plus one PE course during the term of probation.
-The Dean of Undergraduate Studies may also limit the course load for a student who has previously received an academic warning.
+The Registrar and Dean of Academic Services or delegate may also limit the course load for a student who has previously received an academic warning.
 Students on academic probation are expected to remain in a full course load during the term of probation and will be permitted to withdraw to an underload only in extenuating circumstances.

 Overload

-Only in exceptional cases and with special permission of both the academic advisor and the Dean of Undergraduate Studies or designee, could a student enroll in an overload (defined as more than 10 credits in a 7-week session or more than 20 credits in a term, exclusive of PE), up to a maximum of 24 credits.
-In determining whether to approve an overload, the academic advisor and the Dean of Undergraduate Studies will carefully consider the student’s academic history, including grades and the number of courses taken in the past.
+Only in exceptional cases and with special permission of both the academic advisor and the Registrar and Dean of Academic Services or delegate could a student enroll in an overload (defined as more than 10 credits in a 7-week session or more than 20 credits in a term, exclusive of PE) with the maximum not exceeding 24 credits.
+In determining whether to approve an overload, the academic advisor and the Registrar and Dean of Academic Services or delegate will carefully consider the student’s academic history, including grades and the number of courses taken in the past, along with other factors.
 Students should not count on an overload later to compensate for a previous underload.

 Underload

-Two categories of underloads (defined as a course load between 12 and 15 credits, exclusive of PE credits) may be authorized: withdrawal to underload and enrollment to underload.
+Two categories of underloads (defined as a course load between 12 and 15 credits in a term or fewer than 6 credits in a session, exclusive of PE credits) may be authorized: withdrawal to underload and enrollment to underload.
 With the exception of medical, the maximum number of underloads under any circumstances (withdrawal or enrollment to an underload) is two terms.
 Students may make a request to their advisors to enroll in an underload up to twice during their time at Duke Kunshan University.
 A student may withdraw to an underload only once during their undergraduate career, although medical withdrawals are not counted in this number.
 Thus, there are only two possible enrollment patterns involving two underloads:

 • One withdrawal to an underload plus one enrollment in an underload, or